apurvk4/JourneyMap/README.md

 - GPX
 - KML
 - CSV
+- Video (MP4 or WebM, depending on browser support) — records the animated replay via MediaRecorder

 ### Privacy
 - **No backend** — the entire application is static HTML/JS/CSS
 - Timeline data never leaves the browser
-- No analytics, no logging, no cloud storage
+- No logging, no cloud storage; anonymous page-view analytics only (no location data, no cookies)
 - Map tiles are fetched from an external provider (the default is Carto); that provider can infer viewed map areas from tile requests.

 ---